CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/item-costing/multistructure-fixed-and-variable-overhead-costs.md

 In this form, Costs types can be set.
 After its definition, Cost types can be used in Item Costing and Resource Costing form.
 You can define:

-- Code,
+- Code
-- Name,
+- Name
-- Type – Fixed or Variable.
+- Type – Fixed or Variable

 ![Overhead variable](./media/multistructure-fixed-and-variable-overhead-costs/overhead-variable.webp)